-The AWS credentials can be configured via the manifest or through environment variables.
-If using EBS backing, credentials can not be included to allow boto3 to discover it's credentials.
+The AWS credentials can be configured in two ways: Via the manifest or through environment variables.
 To bootstrap S3 backed instances you will need a user certificate and a private key in addition to the access key and secret key, which are needed for bootstraping EBS backed instances.